The following are the spouse visa UK requirements in 2023:

 Most applicants already in the UK would probably prefer to extend their stay and submit an application for further leave to remain – also known as the FLR(M) application – from inside the UK.

 Applying from inside the UK has certain benefits:

-- There is generally no Tuberculosis Certificate requirement;
+- There is no tuberculosis (TB) test requirement;

-- Applicants will generally be able to contribute their employment and self-employment earnings towards the financial requirement; and
+- Applicants will normally be able to contribute their employment and self-employment earnings towards the financial requirement (depending on their current visa); and

 However, not every applicant is entitled to submit an FLR (M) application from inside the UK.

 The reasons for this can be found under “Section E-LTRP: Eligibility for limited leave to remain as a partner – Immigration status requirements” in Appendix FM of the Immigration Rules.

 In a nutshell, the applicant cannot apply to extend their stay in the UK using the FLR(M) application if:

 - they are in the UK as a visitor, or

 - they were granted a visa in any other category for 6 months or less (except if they are in the UK on a fiancé(e) or proposed civil partner visa); or